KNowledgeOnWebScale/solid-web-monetization/.docs/docs/demo/scenario.md

 ## 2. Create your Solid Pod

 For this demo you will need your own Solid pod.
-Since this demonstrator is hardwired to https://solidcommunity.net, that is where we will register one.
+Since this demonstrator is hardwired to https://solidcommunity.net, that is where we will register our pod.

- * Click `Register to get a Pod` on the top right of the page
+ * Click `Register to get a Pod` on the top right of [the page](https://solidcommunity.net).
  * Fill out the form and press `Register`.

 You should now be able to login, and see your WebID URI, it will be of the form `https://<username>.solidcommunity.net/profile/card#me`